Spectacular Paterson Great Falls National Historic Park in New Jersey

 Paterson in northern New Jersey in USA.

-Historical Park.
-On November 7, 2011 Secretary of the Interior Ken Salazar and National Park Service Director
+National Historical Park.
+On November 7, 2011 Secretary of the Interior Ken Salazar and National Park

-caused heavy flooding in many areas including the Passaic River.
-The large amount of water from such
+heavy rain caused heavy flooding in many areas including the Passaic River.
+The large amount of

 The roaring white water in the chasm/gorge under the Great Falls, the steel arch bridges and the tourist